-ClickUp has a decent Contact Us page, complete with several ways of getting directly in touch with customer service people: email, phone, instant message, and more.
+ClickUp has a decent contact us page, complete with several ways of getting directly in touch with the customer service people: email, phone, instant message, and more.

 Overall, I would say the customer service and support options for ClickUp are standard.
-They neither go above-and-beyond or are seriously lacking anything.
+They neither go above-and-beyond nor are they seriously lacking anything.
 However, the reports I have read indicate that the team in place behind these structures is excellent.
-As you can see in the Postive Reviews section below, customers are thrilled with the responsiveness of ClickUp’s Customer Service.
+As you can see in the Positive Reviews section below, customers are thrilled with the responsiveness of ClickUp’s customer service.